-The Franchise Clause applies the minimum amount of claim acceptable by the insurer.
-Generally, insurers decide the franchise limit based on the type of insurance and feasibility of recovering the loss from the erring party.
+The Franchise Clause in Insurance applies the minimum amount of claim acceptable by the insurer.
+Generally, insurers decide the franchisé limit based on the type of insurance and the feasibility of recovering the loss from the erring party.

-Following reasons justify the use of franchise clause:
+Reasons that justify the use of the franchise:

-- Insurer will try to recover/salvage the loss
+- The insurer will try to recover/salvage the loss

-- Cost of recovery/salvage should be lower than the claim payable
+- The cost of recovery/salvage should be lower than the claim payable

-- A higher recovery cost affects the insurer sustainability
+- A higher recovery cost affects the insurer’s sustainability

-This clause was usually applied to marine policies to reduce the number of claims in a policy year and to maintain above justifications.
-Nowadays very few insurers use it for Marine Cargo and Hull Policies, however, it is still used while covering ship operator’s interest in the cargo.
+The franchisé Clause in Insurance was usually applied to marine policies to reduce the number of claims in a policy year and to maintain the above justifications.
+Nowadays very few insurers use it for Marine Cargo and Hull Policies.
+However, still, use while covering the ship operator’s interest in the cargo.

-Franchise works as a percentage of the sum insured, below which no claim is admissible by the insurer.
-However, when the claim amount is beyond the franchise limit, the entire claim is admissible by the insurer.
+franchisée works as a percentage of the sum insured, below which no claim is admissible by the insurer.
+However, when the claim amount is beyond the limit, the entire claim is admissible by the insurer.

 When a claim becomes payable deductible (see What is Deductible?) & co-pay (see What is Co-Pay?) come into the picture if applicable.